zulip/zulip/templates/zerver/help/create-a-stream.md

 * **Who can post to the stream?**: See [Stream permissions](/help/stream-permissions).

-* **People to add**: You can copy the membership from an existing stream, or enter users one by one.
+* **Choose subscribers**: You can copy the membership from an existing stream or [user group](/help/user-groups), add all users, or enter users one by one.